Bangkok To Chiang Mai By Train

 Annabel had a lower bunk and Sue and I had top bunks either side of the central aisle that runs along the train.

-The top bunks are narrower than the bottom which make them slightly cheaper but on retrospect the bottom ones are much better with room for some luggage in with you as well as a view out of the window.
+The top bunks are narrower than the bottom which make them slightly cheaper but in retrospect, the bottom ones are much better with room for some luggage in with you as well as a view out of the window.

-Of course train travel is not the peaceful way to travel as passengers are departing and arriving all night as the train makes stops throughout the night but it’s a lovely way to travel none the less.
+Of course, train travel is not the most peaceful way to travel as passengers are departing and arriving all night as the train makes stops, but it’s a lovely way to travel none the less.

-We bought our own food on board but you can buy the over priced containers of food that are bought around the train.
+We bought our own food on board but you do have the choice to buy the overpriced containers of food that are bought through the train for sale.